 \item \textbf{Demographic-Conditioned Prompts}: Prompts specify the object and additionally include explicit demographic conditions (e.g., ``car for women, one product only, no people''). \end{itemize}

-Table~\ref{tab:prompt_templates} lists the demographic conditions and corresponding prompts we use in our study.
-This controlled setup enables direct comparison between objects generated from the base prompts without demographic cues and those generated with demographic specifications across three widely studied dimensions of potential bias: age, gender, and ethnicity.
+Table~\ref{tab:prompt_templates} lists the demographic conditions and prompts we use in our study, inspired by prior work on pluralistic alignment~\citep{whoseview}.
+This controlled setup enables direct comparison between objects generated from the base prompts without demographic cues and those generated with demographic specifications across three widely studied dimensions of potential bias: age, gender, and ethnicity \citep{whoseview, bianchi2023easily, seshadri2023bias}.